Jorge Luis Borges: Sexuality and perception of women

 The story "The Sect of the Phoenix" is famously interpreted to allude to the ubiquity of sexual intercourse among humans – a concept whose essential qualities the narrator of the story is not able to relate to.
 With a few notable exceptions, women are almost entirely absent from Borges's fiction.
 However, there are some instances in Borges's later writings of romantic love, for example the story "Ulrikke" from The Book of Sand.
 The protagonist of the story "El muerto" also lusts after the "splendid, contemptuous, red-haired woman" of Azevedo Bandeira and later "sleeps with the woman with shining hair".
 Although they do not appear in the stories, women are significantly discussed as objects of unrequited love in his short stories "The Zahir" and "The Aleph".
 The plot of La Intrusa was based on a true story of two friends.
 Borges turned their fictional counterparts into brothers, excluding the possibility of a homosexual relationship.

-"Emma Zunz" is Borges's only story with a female protagonist.
+"Emma Zunz" is a story with an eminent female protagonist.
 Originally published in 1948, this work tells the tale of a young Jewish woman who kills a man in order to avenge the disgrace and suicide of her father.
 She carefully plans the crime, submitting to an unpleasant sexual encounter with a stranger in order to create the appearance of sexual impropriety in her intended victim.
 Despite the fact that she premeditates and executes a murder, the eponymous heroine of this story is surprisingly likable, both because of intrinsic qualities in the character (interestingly enough, she believes in nonviolence) and because the story is narrated from a "remote but sympathetic" point of view that highlights the poignancy of her situation.

 Nobel Prize omission

 Borges was never awarded the Nobel Prize in Literature, something which continually distressed the writer.
 He was one of several distinguished authors who never received the honour.
-Borges commented, "Not granting me the Nobel Prize has become a Scandinavian tradition; since I was born they have not been granting it to me".

-Some observers speculated that Borges did not receive the award in his later life because of his conservative political views, or, more specifically, because he had accepted an honour from Chilean dictator Augusto Pinochet.
+Borges commented, "Not granting me the Nobel Prize has become a Scandinavian tradition; since I was born they have not been granting it to me."
+Some observers speculated that Borges did not receive the award in his later life because of his conservative political views, or more specifically because he had accepted an honour from Chilean dictator Augusto Pinochet.

-Borges was however among the short-listed candidates several times.
-In 1965 he was considered along with Vladimir Nabokov, Pablo Neruda and Mikhail Sholokhov, and in 1966 a shared prize to Borges and Miguel Ángel Asturias was proposed.
-Borges was nominated again in 1967, and was among the final three choices considered by the committee, according to Nobel records unsealed on the 50th anniversary, in 2017.
-The committee considered Borges, Graham Greene and Miguel Ángel Asturias, with the last chosen winner.
+Borges was nominated for the Nobel Prize in Literature over thirty times, and was among the short-listed candidates several times.
+In 1965 he was considered along with Vladimir Nabokov, Pablo Neruda, and Mikhail Sholokhov, and in 1966 a shared prize to Borges and Miguel Ángel Asturias was proposed.
+Borges was nominated again in 1967, and was among the final three choices considered by the committee according to Nobel records unsealed on the 50th anniversary in 2017.
+The committee considered Borges, Graham Greene and Miguel Ángel Asturias, choosing Asturias as the winner.